View this newsletter online at http://www.friendsofindianriver.org/

 - Volunteer Needs

-Location: Indian River Park entrance at Rokeby Ave. and Main St. (2001 Rokeby Ave.)
+Location: Meet at the Indian River Park entrance at Rokeby Ave. and Main St. (2001 Rokeby Ave.) which is located just south of Military Highway, i.e. across Military Highway from the Fire Station.

 Location: Oaklette United Methodist Church, 520 Oaklette Drive

-We'll also have the latest community news/updates and some light refreshments!
+We'll also have the latest community news and updates!
+Light refreshments will be served.

-Please wear closed-toe shoes, a hat and bring work gloves.
-If you can, bring shovels, rakes, pruners, saws and other gardening tools.
+The Friends of Indian River's will be hosting Clean the Bay Day at the Indian River Civic Campus.
 We'll have water and snacks available.
-We also always encourage folks to bring their own water in reusable bottles to minimize use of plastic bottles and cans.
+Please wear closed-toe shoes, a hat and bring work gloves and other items that may be useful.
+Long pants are recommended.
+We also always encourage folks to bring their own water in reusable bottles to minimize use of plastic bottles.

 Participants under 18 years of age must have adult supervision.